aefarrell/aefarrell.github.io/_posts/2020-11-20-butane_leak_example.md

 ![image.png](/images/butane_leak_example_files/att1.png)

 {% capture footnotes-1-3 %}
 <a name="fn-1"><strong>1</strong></a>: If the vessel contained a mixture, for the purposes of screening, conservatively choosing the most volatile of the major components would be a reasonable assumption.
-These simplifications are suitable for screening purposes however if more in depth modeling is required then performing mixture flash calculations would have to be considered, which very quickly becomes a lot of work to set-up outside of a process simulator like Aspen
+These simplifications are suitable for screening purposes however if more in depth modeling is required then performing mixture flash calculations would have to be considered, which very quickly becomes a lot of work to set-up outside of a process simulator like Aspen [↩](#fnref-1)

 <a name="fn-2"><strong>2</strong></a>: There are lots of ways of generating leak scenarios, from the very specific leaks from particular propagating events to simple rules of thumb.
 The *Chemical Exposure Index* gives the following rules for determining a leak scenario for a vessel([AIChE/CCPS 1998](#ccps-1998])):
 > A rupture based on the largest diameter process pipe attached to the vessel using the following:
 > + For anything less than 2in a full bore rupture (i.e. the full diameter of the pipe)
 > + For between 2 and 4in assume a rupture area equal to that of a 2in diameter pipe
-> + For >4in assume a rupture area equal to 20% of the pipe cross section area
+> + For >4in assume a rupture area equal to 20% of the pipe cross section area[↩](#fnref-2)

 <a name="fn-3"><strong>3</strong></a>: Picking the bottom also ensures the leak occurs at the highest pressure, which gives a larger release and is most conservative.
-Releases at higher elevations also tend to mix more thoroughly with the air and present less of a hazard to personnel on the ground, and possibly less of an explosion hazard depending on where one supposes the ignition sources are.
+Releases at higher elevations also tend to mix more thoroughly with the air and present less of a hazard to personnel on the ground, and possibly less of an explosion hazard depending on where one supposes the ignition sources are.[↩](#fnref-3)
 {% endcapture %}

 <div class="notice">